alex-stiff/alex-stiff.github.io/_posts/2022-08-20-session-zero.md

 Seeing this, the second goblin turns on its heels and starts running towards the door at the far end of the room.
 Just as it reaches for the knob, a well-timed Sleep spell cast by Merry hits it in the back, causing it to immediately fall into a deep sleep.
 Taegen creeps over to the goblin, leans in close and slides his rapier into its chest, while simultaneously rifling through its pockets and stealing a small handful of copper pieces.

 From underneath the door the goblin was running for, flickering torchlight and shadows can be seen.
 The party also hears a low chanting intermingled with whimpering, presumably from the girl that was dragged away.
 Enna peeks through the keyhole and reports that the chanting is coming from a gyrating goblin shaman dancing around a fire in the centre of the room.
-There is also a larger darker figure, but is impossible to make out against the brightness of the fire.
+She also spots a table with some magical paraphernalia on it, and larger darker figure, but is impossible to make out exactly what it is against the brightness of the fire.

 As the party discusses what to do the chanting reaches a crescendo, and for fear of anything bad happening to the girl, they fling open the door and burst into the room.